Transmission, symptoms and screening for hepatitis A, B and C

 What are hepatitis A, B and C?

-Hepatitis is an inflammation of the liver, usually caused by a virus.
-Generally, no treatment is necessary as viral hepatitis will spontaneously resolve two to six months after an infection.
-In doing so, the body produces antibodies against either the A or B virus which protect the individual for life.
-However, this is not the case for hepatitis C; healing does not protect against a new infection.
+Hepatitis A, B and C are inflammations of the liver caused by a virus.
+In most cases, no treatment is necessary.
+Depending on the type of virus, hepatitis usually resolves itself within two to six months of infection.
+The body then produces antibodies against the virus, which often protect the person for the rest of his or her life.
+However, this is not the case with hepatitis C, where recovery does not protect against re-infection.

-Some people with hepatitis B or C can become long-term carriers.
-By attacking the liver, hepatitis B and C can also cause chronic liver diseases such as cirrhosis or liver cancer.
+Some people with hepatitis B or C become chronic carriers of the virus.
+These forms of the illness can lead to chronic liver disease such as cirrhosis or cancer.

 How are hepatitis A, B and C transmitted?